vitorsalgado/mocha/README.md

 - [Specify Headers](#specifying-headers)
 - [Delay Responses](#delay-responses)

-Replies are based on the `core.Reply` interface.
+Replies are based on the `Reply` interface.
 It's also possible to configure response bodies from templates. **Mocha** uses Go Templates.
 Replies usage examples: